sibelbd/PigLatinTranslator/README.md

 -if the word begins with a vowel, the first letter is not moved to the back of the word -if the first letter is not alphanumeric, it is not translated -if there is punctuation at the end of a word, the punctuation is removed and added back to the word at the end to maintain proper grammar

+Warning: This program works with Java SDK 1.8 but not SDK 1.10